barbourians/Spiegelhalter/jelly-beans/data-summarisation.md

 ## Ox man
 David Spiegelhalter wrote about a man named Francis Galton.
-In 1907, Galton went to the Stock Fat and Poultry Exhibition in Pymouth where he saw a large ox displayed and contestants paying sixpence to guess the ‘dressed’ weight of the resulting meat after the poor beast had been slaughtered.
+In 1907, Galton went to the Stock Fat and Poultry Exhibition in Plymouth  where he saw a large ox displayed and contestants paying sixpence to guess the 'dressed' weight of the resulting meat after the poor beast had been slaughtered.

 Galton managed to get hold of 787 of the tickets that had been filled out, and he chose the middle value of 1,207lb as the democratic choice.
 The dressed weight turned out to be 1,198lb which was remarkably close to his calculation.